-Preventive Detection and Avoidance of Dangers and Risks in Hospitals and Clinics
+Preventive Detection and Avoidance of Dangers and Risks in Hospitals

 The figures speak for themselves: crime rates are surging in clinics and hospitals.
 To prevent trouble, those in charge need to take preventive action.
 Integrated security concepts and networked solutions can help.

-The smoke detectors, for example, may have been installed by a local electrical goods supplier, while access control is handled by a security firm - hospital security systems are typically a hodgepodge of individual solutions.
+The smoke detectors may have been installed by a local electrical goods supplier, while access control is handled by a security firm – hospital security systems are typically a hodgepodge of individual solutions.
 It’s commonplace for hospitals to purchase a video surveillance system from a nearby dealer and operate it without outside help.
 And so on.
 But requirements are increasing, and with them the importance of having an integrated solution to ensure that all involved players take effective, coordinated action.

 New challenges are posed, for instance, by falling thresholds for aggression and violence, widespread substance abuse, and organized theft of medical equipment.
 Increased vigilance is also necessitated by increasingly strict fire protection and hygiene regulations, compounded by the mounting cost pressures that all hospitals face.

+There exist various types of threats.
 In many cases, hospital administrators are ignorant of where and how their staff, patients and infrastructure may be at risk.
 It’s helpful to categorize the dangers and counter them with a comprehensive package of measures.
 The threats can include violence against individuals, burglary and theft, vandalism, arson and attacks.